 Including theft, fraud, or exploitation and the misuse of position or authority for financial gain.
 This may include stealing and withholding money from a person.

-If you wish to make an allegation about a volunteer or staff member it must be reported to the Head of Human Resources, immediately.
-He will ensure that the correct steps are followed and advise on any further actions that need to be taken.
+If you wish to make an allegation about a volunteer or staff member it must be reported to the Head of Business Improvement, immediately.
+She will ensure that the correct steps are followed and advise on any further actions that need to be taken.

 SMH Associates Ltd was commissioned Oxford City Council to undertake an independent review of Council's Safeguarding Children - Section 11 Self-Assessment.
 The resulting report can be found below: